-Last year I was so certain that it was time for me to leave Shanghai.
-But now that it’s finally here, I wasn’t so sure anymore.
-Where else could I live like an Arabic prince on a school teacher’s salary?
-What other cities in the world would I be considered special simply because I spoke English?
-Here I’m ABB (Asian but Better).
-In Canada, I’m just an A, and not even the exotic kind, like Japanese.
-There’s a reason nobody goes to Chinatown in Toronto because the entire city is Chinatown.
+This time last year I was so sure that I wanted to leave Shanghai.
+Now that the time is finally here, I wasn’t so certain anymore.
+I mean where else could I live like an Egyptian princess on a school teacher’s salary?
+What other cities in the world would I be considered special just because I spoke English?
+In China, I’m an ABB -Asian but Better.
+In Canada, I’m just an A.

-There’s also the fact that I’m leaving behind the love of my life.
+There was also the fact that I’m leaving behind the love of my life.
 Who knows when I’ll get to see Johan again.
-Maybe in a year.
-Maybe never.
-A lot could happen in a year.
-I was seriously starting to regret my choices in life.
-The only thing that’s stopping me from canceling the flight was my even bigger fear of calling customer service.
+Maybe in a year?
+Maybe never???
+I was seriously starting to regret my life choices and the only thing that was stopping me from canceling the flight was my equally powerful tendency to avoid immediate unpleasant experiences such as calling customer service, at all cost.